 First, consider your exercise options.
 Does your workplace have a gym (like we do here at Deaconess)?
 Where is the closest gym?
 Do you even need a gym?
 Or do you prefer to just tie on your sneakers and go for a vigorous walk or even a run?
 Figure out what kind of exercise you want to do, and where you need to do it.

 Second, figure out what help you need from other people.
-In my case, I have to arrange with my husband and/or babysitter to be able to exercise, because I have a 1-year-old at home.
 Do you need to arrange a carpool with someone for your older kids’ activity, so that you can work out right after work, but then you pick the kids up when their activity is over?

 Third, you have to write it on your schedule.
 If you keep an agenda—daily, weekly, etc.—write in your exercise times.
 And don’t just think of a blocked hour of alone time.
 If the weekend is scheduled to have pretty weather, then schedule a Saturday morning bike ride or walk on the Greenway or riverfront with your family.

-That leads me to another point: make exercise as much of a family activity as possible.
+That leads us to another point: Make exercise as much of a family activity as possible.
 Everyone benefits, and you’re setting a healthy example for your kids.
 It’s a great way to spend quality time together, too.

-In thinking through helpful tips, I want to touch on something that many of my past and present clients struggle with: cutting calories and eating healthy while not feeling hungry all the time.
+Many people struggle with cutting calories and eating healthy while not feeling hungry all the time.
 Hunger is the enemy of weight loss.
 You’re far less likely to make a good eating choice if you’re ravenous.
 So how can you help prevent feeling hungry all the time while still cutting calories?